-Romania exclusive report: Who is who in electricity market3.
-November 2014. / SEE Energy News
+Romania exclusive report: Who is who in electricity market, SEE Energy News

 Romania has a balanced portfolio of electricity generation capacities, including the hydro, nuclear, gas and coal-fired power plants, with a small, but rapidly growing spectre of new renewable energy resources (RER).
 In 2012, the installed electricity generation capacities in Romania amounted to 22 gigawatts, which makes the country’s energy sector the biggest in the Southeast Europe.